imjord/java_readme_generator/readme.md

    <!-- ROADMAP -->
    ## Roadmap

-  - Just updating everyday hopefully
+  - Make a gui for all my readme generators / more general template for most projects

-  See the [open issues](https://github.com/imjord/everyday_code_practice/issues) for a full list of future proposed features (and known issues).
+  See the [open issues](https://github.com/imjord/java_readme_generator/issues) for a full list of future proposed features (and known issues).

    <p align=\"right\">(<a href=\"#readme-top\">back to top</a>)</p>